-$oldsymbol{A}$

-AB 1234 (Government Code section 53234) AB 1661 (Government Code section 53237.1) AB 1825 (Government Code section 12950.1) Absence Adjourned Meetings Amendment 6 25 11
+A

+Adjourned Meetings 12

 B

-Boards and Commissions Vacancies and Appontments BOARDS AND COMMISSIONS 35
+Boards and Commissions Vacancies and Appontments BOARDS AND COMMISSIONS

 c

-Call to Order - Presiding Officer 37 37

-Conduct with Boards and Commissions 4 4
+Call to Order - Presiding Officer Closed Sessions Conduct with Boards and Commissions Conduct with City Manager and Staff Conduct with Members Conduct with Other Agencies Conduct with the Media

-Conduct with the Media 5 26
+Conduct with the Public

+COUNCIL REQUESTS

 D

 Declaration of Policy Distribution of the Packet.

-$oldsymbol{E}$
+E

-Emergency Meetings Ethical Conduct Ethics Training-Government Code section 53234 et seq Exceptions to the Agenda Requirement 6
+Emergency Meetings Ethical Conduct Exceptions to the Agenda Requirement 6

-$m{F}$
+F

-Failure to Meet Agenda Deadlines 18
+Failure to Meet Agenda Deadlines 19

-$oldsymbol{G}$
+G

-General Administration General Authorities and Applicability General Conduct General Conduct-City Staff General Conduct-Public GLOSSARY Government Code section 54956.5.
-3 8 38
+General Authorities and ApplicabilityGeneral Conduct

-Government Code section 54957.5 (Written Communication) 37

-J.
+J

 Joint Duties of Members/Staff 2

 L

-Law and LegislationNon-Binding Resolutions
+Law and LegislationNon-Binding Resolutions 32 32

 o

-Obtaining the FloorOral Communications from the AudienceOrder of DiscussionOrdinances/Non-Binding Resolutions 22 20
+Obtaining the FloorOral Communications from the Audience

+Order of Discussion 22

 P

-Personnel and Public Employees Committee Posting of Agenda Preparation of the Agenda Packet.
-Procedures for Submission of Reports.
-Public Hearing-Continuances.
-Public Hearings 17 16 16 13
+Personnel and Public Employees Committee 34

+Posting of Agenda 18

+Preparation of the Agenda Packet.

-ρ
+Procedures for Submission of Reports

+Public Hearings 13

+Q

-Quorum Call 22
+Quorum Call 24

 R

-Regional Organizations 11 15 20
+Regional Organizations 29, 31

+Regular Meetings 12

+Requirements for Agenda Item Submission

+Roll Call/Attendance 22

 S

+Special Meetings 12

-Special Meetings Standing Committees Suspension 27
+Standing Committees 29

 T

-The Brown Act-Government Code section 54950 et seq Types of Agenda Items
+Types of Agenda Items 19

+W

-Written Communications from the City and the Public.
-16
+Written Communications from the City and the Public 17